Glaucoma | Mate pēhinga karu

 Key points about glaucoma

-• More than 1 in 10 people over the age of 80 have glaucoma and often there are no symptoms, so get regular eye checks from the age of 45 years.
+• More than 1 in 10 people over the age of 80 have glaucoma.

-• If you experience sudden vision changes or eye pain get help urgently.
-I
+• Get medical help urgently if you experience sudden vision changes or eye pain.

 Woman getting an eye pressure test by optometrist